adbar/trafilatura/CONTRIBUTING.md

 There are many ways to contribute:

   * Sponsor the project: Show your appreciation [on GitHub](https://github.com/sponsors/adbar) or [ko-fi.com](https://ko-fi.com/adbarbaresi).
-  * Find bugs and submit bug reports: Help making Trafilatura an even more robust tool.
+  * Find bugs and submit bug reports: Help make Trafilatura an even more robust tool.
   * Write code: Fix bugs or add new features by writing [pull requests](https://docs.github.com/en/pull-requests) with a list of what you have done.
   * Improve the documentation: Write tutorials and guides, correct mistakes, or translate existing content.
   * Submit feature requests: Share your feedback and suggestions.